Appendix 2 – The Poems

 I mixed sweet balms and medicines,

-and gleeful, entertained the children.
+and kindly entertained the children.

 I even settled small suspicions when at borders,